Applied Materials: History

 In January 2008, Applied Materials purchased Baccini, an Italian company and designer of tools used in manufacturing solar cells.

 In 2009, Applied Materials opened its Solar Technology Center, the world's largest commercial solar energy research and development facility, in Xi'an, China.

-Applied Materials' acquisition of Semitool Inc. was completed in December 2009.

-Applied Materials announced its acquisition of Varian Semiconductor in May 2011.

-Applied Materials announced its merger with Tokyo Electron on September 24, 2013.
-If approved by government regulators, the combined company, to be called Eteris, would be the world's largest supplier of semiconductor processing equipment, with a total market value of $29 billion.
+Applied Materials acquired Semitool Inc. in December 2009, and announced its acquisition of Varian Semiconductor in May 2011.
+Applied Materials then announced a planned merger with Tokyo Electron on September 24, 2013.
+If it had been approved by government regulators, the proposed combined company, to be called Eteris, would have been the world's largest supplier of semiconductor processing equipment, with a total market value of $29 billion.
 However, on April 27, 2015, Applied Materials announced that its merger with Tokyo Electron has been scrapped due to antitrust concerns and fears of dominating the semiconductor equipment industry.

+In 2015, Applied Materials left the solar wafer sawing and the solar ion implantation businesses.

-Applied Materials is named among FORTUNE World's Most Admired Companies in 2018.
+Applied Materials was named among FORTUNE World's Most Admired Companies in 2018.

 In 2019, Applied Materials announced its intention to buy semiconductor equipment manufacturer (and former Hitachi group member) Kokusai Electric Corporation from private equity firm KKR for $2.2 billion, but terminated the deal in March 2021 citing delays in getting approval from China's regulator.

+In November 2023, Applied Materials was reported to be under criminal investigation by the United States Department of Justice for routing equipment to Semiconductor Manufacturing International Corporation via South Korea in violation of US sanctions.

+On August 15, 2025, Applied Materials shares tumbled 12% after issuing weak sales and profit forecasts, with U.S.-China trade tensions weighing heavily on demand and visibility.